Kirkwood–Webster Groves Turkey Day Game: Festivities

 The term Turkey Day in both Kirkwood and Webster has grown to encompass not only the football game itself, but the festivities in the week prior to Thanksgiving Day.
-Both schools participate in extensive activities surrounding Turkey Day during Thanksgiving week.
+Both schools participate in extensive activities surrounding Turkey Day during Thanksgiving week, including "Tacky Day" on the Monday of game week where students wear the other school's colors.
 The Friendship Dance is held every year at the high school not hosting that year's game, as a gesture of friendship between the schools.
 Each school names a Friendship Court and selects a Friendship Queen and King from the court.
 In addition, each grade level at both schools decorate a hallway in a unique theme, and are then judged.
 At both schools, the activities culminate in respective pep rallies both on the last day of school of that week (Tuesday) and the Wednesday night before the game.
 At both Kirkwood and Webster, there is a bonfire after the Wednesday night pep rally.
-However the game is considered to be a rivalry, it is difficult to say whether it exemplifies the characteristics of a rivalry due to the fact of Webster's consecutive losses against Kirkwood.
+The Wednesday also features the Chili Bowl, where local Webster Groves and Kirkwood restaurants compete in a chili cook-off.
+The Turkey Day Run takes place on the morning of the game and draws many school alumni and community members, and on the day after the football game Webster and Kirkwood's hockey teams play a non-league game for the Turkey Day Trophy.
 Drawing thousands of people every year, the game itself has grown in popularity to the likes of the local news and cable broadcasts of the game.
-As well as being recognized by ESPN, the game has garnered a multi-page exclusive article in Sports Illustrated.
+As well as being recognized by ESPN, the game has garnered a multipage exclusive article in Sports Illustrated.

 Since 1952, a bell from a retired locomotive, donated by the Frisco Railroad Company, has been used as the trophy for the Turkey Day Game.
 The winner of the game takes possession of the Frisco Bell until the next game.
 The Bell was first awarded to Kirkwood, despite the game ending in a tie, because Webster Groves had lost the previous year's game.
 Since 1940, the loser has received the Little Brown Jug, which originally had painted the years and scores of the game on its back, but now has been replaced with the Centennial Jug, with the history of the coaches painted on it.

 Broadcasting

-KTRS (AM 550) owns the radio broadcast rights to the game.
+KTRS (AM 550)Turkey Day Game at ktrs.com.